Production Units & WorkshopsOn this page

 Jessop & Co.

-[4/02] More recently, the company, which was nationalized in 1973 and made a subsidiary of the Bharat Bhari Udyog Nigam Ltd., a public-sector holding company, was privatised again and is now owned by the Ruia Group.
+In 2003, Jessop which was nationalized in 1973 and made a subsidiary of the Bharat Bhari Udyog Nigam Ltd., a public-sector holding company, was privatised again and is now owned by the Ruia Group.

 Burn & Co.

 Burn & Co. was a private-sector manufacturer, with its origins in 1781 as an English firm.
 Their first Indian workshop was set up at Howrah in 1901 to manufacture carriages and wagons to Indian railway companies.
 Apart from wagons and coaches, Burn & Co. have built trolleys, special-purpose saloon cars and luxury carriages, permanent way fixtures, signalling equipment, locomotive turntables, bogies, and underframes.